-This expansion of existing casino entertainment properties, the increase in the number of gaming opportunities, the potential emergence of legal internet gaming outside of New Jersey and the aggressive marketing strategies of many of Tropicana's competitors has also increased competition in many markets in which it competes, and it expects this intense competition to continue.
+This expansion of existing casino entertainment properties, the increase in the number of gaming opportunities, the potential emergence of legal internet gaming outside of New Jersey, including active consideration of internet gaming by the Pennsylvania legislature, and the aggressive marketing strategies of many of our Gaming segment's competitors has also increased competition in many markets in which our Gaming segment competes, and our Gaming segment expects this intense competition to continue.

-If Tropicana's competitors operate more successfully than it does, if they are more successful than Tropicana in attracting and retaining employees, if their properties are enhanced or expanded, if additional hotels and casinos are established in and around the locations in which it conducts business, or if on-line gaming is permitted and conducted in any of its markets, it may lose market share or the ability to attract or retain employees or customers.
-In particular, the expansion of casino gaming in or near any geographic area, including but not limited to the State of New Jersey, from which Tropicana attracts or expects to attract a significant number of its customers could materially adversely affect our Gaming segment's business, financial condition and results of operations.
+If our Gaming segment's competitors operate more successfully than it does, if they are more successful than our Gaming segment in attracting and retaining employees, if their properties are enhanced or expanded, if additional hotels and casinos are established in and around the locations in which it conducts business, or if internet gaming is permitted and conducted in any of its markets, it may lose market share or the ability to attract or retain employees or customers.
+In particular, the expansion of casino gaming in or near any geographic area from which our Gaming segment attracts or expects to attract a significant number of its customers could materially adversely affect our Gaming segment's business, financial condition and results of operations.

-Tropicana expects that competition from internet gaming will continue to grow and intensify.
+Our Gaming segment expects that competition from internet gaming will continue to grow and intensify.

-Tropicana expects that it will face increased competition from internet gaming as the potential for legalized internet gaming continues to grow.
-There are current proposals to legalize internet gaming under federal law.
-Additionally, several states are currently considering legislation that would legalize internet gaming at the state level.
-As a result of the Justice Department's December 2011 opinion concerning the applicability of the Wire Act to internet gaming, certain states including Nevada, Delaware and New Jersey have moved forward with legislation to authorize various forms of intrastate internet gaming.
-Notably, in February 2013 Nevada amended its internet gaming law to permit Nevada licensed internet providers to commence internet poker and to allow the state to enter into agreements with other states to create multi-state poker wagering, and in November 2013 New Jersey commenced intrastate internet gaming through Atlantic City casinos.
+Our Gaming segment expects that it will face increased competition from internet gaming as the potential for legalized internet gaming continues to grow.
+Several states are currently considering legislation that would legalize internet gaming at the state level.
+As a result of the Justice Department's December 2011 opinion concerning the applicability of the Wire Act to internet gaming, certain states including Nevada, Delaware and New Jersey have enacted legislation to authorize various forms of intrastate internet gaming.
+Notably, in February 2013 Nevada amended its internet gaming law to permit Nevada licensed internet providers to commence internet poker and to allow the state to enter into agreements with other states to create multi-state online poker wagering, and in November 2013 New Jersey authorized intrastate internet gaming through Atlantic City casinos.
 The New Jersey law provides that licensed Atlantic City casinos including Tropicana AC may offer internet gambling games subject to regulations to be adopted by the NJDGE.
 The law provides for a 15% tax on internet gaming gross revenues and permits New Jersey to enter into agreements with other states to engage in multi-state internet wagering pools.
 The law has a 10 year sunset provision.
-A number of New Jersey casinos including Tropicana Atlantic City participate in intrastate Internet gaming.
-Tropicana's ability to compete in a marketplace containing multiple virtual casino platforms will depend on its ability to effectively market its internet gaming products to its customers in the face of stiff competition as well as the availability of internet gaming in jurisdictions in which it operates casinos.
+A number of New Jersey casinos including Tropicana Atlantic City participate in intrastate internet gaming.
+Our Gaming segment's ability to compete in a marketplace containing multiple virtual casino platforms will depend on its ability to effectively market its internet gaming products to its customers in the face of stiff competition as well as the availability of internet gaming in jurisdictions in which it operates casinos.
 Furthermore, competition from internet lotteries and other internet wagering gaming services, which allow their customers to wager on a wide variety of sporting events and play Las Vegas-style casino games from home, could divert customers from its properties and thus adversely affect its business.
-Such internet wagering services are likely to expand in future years and become more accessible to domestic gamblers as a result of recently announced U.S. Department of Justice positions related to the application of federal laws to intrastate internet gaming and initiatives in some states to consider legislation to legalize intrastate internet wagering.
-There are also proposals that would specifically legalize internet gaming under federal law.
+Such internet wagering services are likely

-The casino, hotel and resort industry is capital intensive and Tropicana may not be able to proceed with renovation projects because of market conditions, which could put it at a competitive disadvantage.
+The casino, hotel and resort industry is capital intensive and our Gaming segment may not be able to proceed with renovation projects because of market conditions, which could put it at a competitive disadvantage.